-The manufacturing period for the Futuro House is pretty well documented over the late 1960's through until the first part of the 1970's with no documented manufacturing taking place after that period.
+The manufacturing period for the Futuro House is pretty well documented over the very late 1960's through until the latter part of the 1970's with no documented manufacturing taking place after that period.
 In the case of the "Googie" they appeared right around the beginning of the 1990's with the first documented use being when four of the units were installed at Spit Bay, Heard Island for an expedition at the start of the 1990's.
-There is no evidence of any Futuro manufacturing after the early 1970's and it is unlikely that it started up again at the start of the 1990's to create the radically different "Googie".
+There is no evidence of any Futuro manufacturing after the late 1970's and it is unlikely that it started up again at the start of the 1990's to create the radically different "Googie".

-So What Can We Conclude?
+So What Should We Conclude?